jack-y/seneca-entity-crud-now-on-GitLab/README.md

 In most cases, it's a best practice to validate input data before insert it in the database.
 The **seneca-entity-crud** plugin cannot validate input data by itself: it strongly depend on your application data types.
 However, if you need to proceed input data validation, this plugin can use your prefered function.

-For more information, please see the [validate action readme][] file.
+For more information and examples, please see the [input data validation][] documentation.

 # The returned namespace